Notes on the Geography of Germany: Imperial Berlin

 Off to one side of the garden is the Hohenzollern Mausoleum, built as a Doric temple in 1810.
 It was Schinkel's first work.
 Built originally as a mausoleum for Queen Luise, it also contains the tomb of Kaiser Wilhelm, who died in 1888.
 Kaiser Wilhelm II is not here; he's in the Netherlands, where he died in exile.

-Berlin in 1945 was a wasteland.
-The entrance tower of the Kaiser Wilhelm Memorial Church, or Kaiser-Wilhelm-Gedachtniskirche, built in the 1890s, has been left as it was then.
+The entrance tower of the Kaiser Wilhelm Memorial Church, or Kaiser-Wilhelm-Gedachtniskirche, built in the 1890s, has been left as it was in 1945.

 An interior mosaic.